 Table 2.
 Existing National Marine Sanctuaries, Reserves and HAPCs.
-Some of these areas are being considered for incorporation into the FGBNMS and are noted in the column "proposed sanctuary expansion" where either all or part of the area is being considered for incorporation into the FGBNMS by the FGBNMS.
+Some of these areas are being considered for incorporation into the Flower Garden Banks National Marine Sanctuary (FGBNMS) are noted in the column "proposed sanctuary expansion" where either all or part of the area is being considered for incorporation into the FGBNMS by the FGBNMS.
 Regulations for each area are outlined under the section of the document "Current Regulations."
 The Current Area is the existing area of the Sanctuary or HAPC. \Part of Pulley Ridge currently has regulations, though there is a larger rectangle that does not have regulations.

-Area Proposed
+regulations, though there is a la Area Proposed

 (square Sanctuary

 Site miles) Current Status Expansion Regulations

 Stetson Bank 2.3 Sanctuary/HAPC Yes Yes

 West Flower Garden, East 85.5 Sanctuary/HAPC Yes Yes

 Flower Garden

 McGrail Bank 18.7 HAPC Yes Yes

 Madison-Swanson 152.6 Reserve/HAPC Yes

 Florida Middle Grounds 449.3 HAPC Yes

 Pulley Ridge 133.3/3049 HAPC Yes (partial)

 Steamboat Lumps 141.3 Reserve Yes

 The Edges 516.5 Reserve Yes

 Tortugas (north and 88.3 Reserve/HAPC Yes

 south)

 Alderdice Bank 6.6 HAPC Yes No

 Bouma Bank 14.6 HAPC Yes No

 29 Fathom Bank 14.6 HAPC No

 Geyer Bank 17.4 HAPC Yes No

 Jakkula Bank 46.4 HAPC No

 MacNeil Bank 10.7 HAPC Yes No

 Rankin-Bright Banks 107.4 HAPC Yes No

 Rezak-Sidner Banks 26.5 HAPC Yes No

 Sonnier Bank 11.9 HAPC Yes No